- Visitors to Brazil must obtain a visa from one of the Brazilian Embassy or Consulate unless they come from one of the visa exempt countries.

 - You may consider an insurance policy of your choice to protect your interests in relation to cancellations, medical expenses, loss or damage to personal property.
 The conference organizers cannot take any responsibility for participants failing to arrange their own insurance.

-- The committee will select approximately 40 foreign students and 40 Brazilian students to be awarded with financial support for transportation, accommodation and most of the local expenses.
+- The committee will select approximately 40 foreign students and 40 Brazilian students to be awarded with financial support for transportation, accommodation and some meals.
 Students with FAPESP scholarship cannot receive financial support, but can apply to participate without the financial support.